-- There will be both a midterm exam and a final exam. - Each exam includes about eight/ten essay-style questions (no multiple choice) and one or two programming assignments. - The answers must be written clearly and easy to read, structurally with a clear and logical presentation of the answers. - Graphs, charts, tables, and other supporting illustrations are required if needed. - Examples to illustrate the answers are mandatory required for the essay questions. - The exams are neither "open book" nor "open notes." - The final exam is comprehensive, i.e. includes the whole course. - The exams are taken in class and the students must be physically present in class during the exam. - Telephones and other communication devices must be turned off during the exam. - Cheating in exam results in immediate termination of the exam, and grade "F" with ZERO points. - The instructor reserves the right to change the exam format, replace the written exam with a verbal exam or multiple choice if finds appropriate.
+- There will be both a midterm exam and a final exam. - Each exam includes about ten essay-style questions (no multiple choice). - The answers must be written clearly and easy to read, structurally with a clear and logical presentation of the answers. - Graphs, charts, tables, and other supporting illustrations are required if needed. - Simple examples to illustrate the answers are mandatory required. - The exams are neither "open book" nor "open notes." - The final exam is comprehensive, i.e. includes the whole course. - The exams are taken in class and the students must be physically present in class during the exam. - Telephones and other communication devices must be turned off during the exam. - Cheating in exam results in immediate termination of the exam, and grade "F" with ZERO points. - The instructor reserves the right to change the exam format, replace the written exam with a verbal exam or multiple choice if finds appropriate.